 - Ensure injured workers get access to medical care and other benefits after a work injury

-Workers’ comp should act as your safety net.
+Workers’ compensation should act as your safety net.
 Although your employer purchases the workers’ compensation policy, you’ll actually be dealing with the insurance company that provides the benefits more than your employer.
-Good employers are happy that workers’ comp exists to provide help to their workers who get hurt during the course of their duties.
+Good employers are happy that workers’ compensation exists to provide help to their workers who get hurt during the course of their duties.

 You might run into issues with the insurance company after you file your workers’ compensation claim.
 This is where a workers’ compensation lawyer comes in.
 They can support you during your case and make sure you are treated fairly.
 The goal is to get you the full benefits you deserve.

-Benefits That Workers’ Comp Pays in Sugar Hill
+Benefits that Workers’ Compensation Pays in Sugar Hill

 There are two main benefits injured workers can receive through workers’ compensation in Sugar Hill: